 - Written to be as accessible as possible with minimal mathematics

-- Emphasizes the importance of truly understanding the underlying data through the use of plots
+- Emphasises the importance of truly understanding the underlying data through the use of plots

 - Includes numerous examples that can be adapted for your own data